zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 The captain turns on the fasten seatbelt sign.
 A “seatbe lt” is a belt that keeps you in your seat.
 Most cars have seatbelts; you put the sea tbelt on before you start driving.
 In fact, that’s the law in most places in the United States.
 On an airplane, you also have a seatbelt that will, we hope,  prevent you from getting hurt if there is some sort of emergency situation or a lo t of turbulence, so you don’t fall out of your seat.
 “To fasten a seatbelt” me ans to put it on.
 “To fasten (something)” means to connect one thing with another.
 A seatbelt has a metal end on it, and that fastens, or connects into the other  part of the seatbelt that is on the other side of the seat.
 The “fasten seatbelt sig n” is a sign in the airplane that you can see usually above every seat that tells you whe ther you can get up and walk around, or whether you should remain in your se at with your seatbelts fastened.

 The captain tells people to remain in their seats.
-I sa y that I didn’t think anything of it (meaning I wasn’t thinking about it, it didn’t seem important) until a few minutes later when I heard another announcement.
+I say that I didn’t think anything of it (meaning I wasn’t thinking about it, it didn’t seem important) until a few minutes later when I heard another announcement.
 The  captain comes on again: “This is your captain speaking again.
 Due to extre me weather conditions, we may need to make an emergency landing.”
 “Extreme wea ther conditions” would be a lot of rain, snow, or wind that might aff ect the way the plane flies.
 An “emergency landing” is when the plane has to come down t o the ground, or

  perhaps the water, because there’s some problem with the airplane and it can’t continue flying.
 “Landing” is when the plane comes back down to the ground.
 The opposite is called the “takeoff,” that’s when the pl ane goes up in the air.

 Well, an emergency landing, of course, is a very serious th ing.
 The captain says that the cabin crew will review emergency procedures.
 A  “crew” is a group of people, in this case who are working together.
-These ar e people who work for the airline; they are called, typically, “flight attenda nts,” and they work on the plane.
+These are people who work for the airline; they are called, typically, “flight attenda nts,” and they work on the plane.
 They give you your food, they provide informatio n and directions, and so forth.
 The “cabin” is the part of the plane where the people are.
 Usually in American airplanes, there is a big cabin, which is called  the “coach” cabin, that’s where the cheap seats are.
 And then there’s the busine ss or first-class cabin in the front of the plane, where they have nice seats and good food.
 The “cabin” refers, in general, to everything, all of the passenger s in the airplane.
 So the “cabin crew” really means the flight attendants; in th is case, everyone but the pilots, who are in the front flying the plane.
 “Proce dures” are steps; things that you have to do to.
 “Emergency procedures” would be the things you have to do; in this case, if they had to make an emergency landing.

 The captains says the cabin crew will give instructions on ho w to use the floatation devices and the oxygen masks.
 “To float” (floa t) means to go into the water but not to go down below the water, you stay on top of the water.
 A “floatation device” is something that you either wear o r hold onto that prevents your body from going underneath the water.
 So if you  can’t swim, for example, but you have a floatation device, you can hang onto the  floatation device so that you don’t go down into the water and die.
 The “oxygen  mask” is a small device you put over your mouth and your nose so that you can breat he oxygen in.
 Of course, you need oxygen to survive, and when the plane is up  at a very high altitude, when it is high above the earth, you need th at oxygen given to you.
 In an emergency situation you have oxygen masks, usually they are above where you are sitting.